-Award-winning director vows to continue showing Syria’s reality
+Award-winning For Sama director vows to continue showing the reality of Syria

 A Syrian film-maker whose documentary on the siege of Aleppo brought a Cannes audience to tears has said she wants to show the world the reality of her country.